Skorpion96/unisoc-su/README.md

 ![9u4d2i](https://github.com/user-attachments/assets/2efc4cec-be56-4666-95b4-b0a4e354aa9a)

 Yes, you are not dreaming.
 Today i want to present you an exploit for a system shell on com.sprd.engineermode app and since it is one of trusted clients of cmd_skt i was also able to enter it as well.
 This socket runs a service as root (cmd_services).
 So yes, i’m glad to present you unisoc-su.
-Here a list of the trusted clients extracted from cmd_services binary with ghidra:
+Here a list of the trusted clients extracted from cmd_services binary with ghidra which shows com.sprd.engineermode is present:

 ![cmd_services apps](https://github.com/user-attachments/assets/b42ece1e-3f7a-460f-b871-3859fa9a579c)